dilanx/DMSLauncher/README.md

+**This is the legacy Java version of the DMSLauncher (up to version 1.11.0).
+All new version (2.0.0+) are available at https://github.com/dilanx/DMSLauncher.**

 Had a bunch of issues pushing to the old repository from my machine so I made a new one on Jan 31 2021.
 Much better.

 Website: https://blockhead7360.com/dmslauncher